tfqrmdn/article-api/README.md

 - **Article List**: Cached for 10 minutes
 - **Cache Invalidation**: Automatically invalidated when new articles are created
-- **Fallback**: If Redis is unavailable, requests fall back to database queries
+- **Fallback**: If Redis is unavailable, the application uses a mock cache service
+- **Local Development**: Can run without Redis using mock cache for development

 ## Technology Stack